rhayes777/PyAutoFit/docs/features/search_chaining.rst

 dataset.
 To fit the left Gaussian we use the maximum log likelihood model of the model inferred in search 1.

 For search chaining, **PyAutoFit** has many convenient methods for passing the results of a search to a subsequence search.
-Below, we achieve this by passing the result of the search above as an ``instance.
+Below, we achieve this by passing the result of the search above as an ``instance``.

 .. code-block:: bash